 We are living in the times of ever-accelerating technological progress.
 For most of the people, it’s a good news.
-Only a few years ago you wouldn’t have been able to watch a HD movie on your phone by being on the train on the way to work, or have a free video conversation with people at the other side of the globe.
+Only a few years ago you wouldn’t have been able to watch a HD movie on your phone while riding a train on the way to work, or have a free video conversation with people at the other side of the globe.
 Today’s mobile phones are more powerful than desktop PCs were a decade ago.

-Despite all this, there are many people who have good reasons to worry about the technology and this includes both the experts and the lay people.
+Despite all this, there are many people who have good reasons to worry about the technology.
+Thess include both the experts and the lay people.
 The biggest worry isn’t the Matrix- or Terminator-style conquest of the world by a hyper-intelligent supercomputer.
 The biggest worry of all is about being made redundant by the technology.

 Although this fear is not entirely baseless, I will show you why the reasons to worry are few.